lazavgeridis/mddgan/README.md

 ## Google Colab Notebooks
-* Mention that the code of this repo requires a machine with GPU to run.
-If the reader doesn't have a GPU available, he/she can still run the notebooks.

-To recreate the figures present in the thesis the following Google Colab notebooks are provided:
+The code of this repo requires a machine with an Nvidia GPU to run.
+However, if you don't have one available, you can still run the following Google Colab notebooks to recreate the figures present in the thesis:
 * Figure 4.2 : ` `
 * Figures 4.3-4.4 and 4.6-4.11 : ` `
 * Figure 5.1-5.2 and 5.4 : ` `